JackDca/Mailpilewiki/Configuring-Linux-to-download-your-e-mail.md

 (`apt-get install` etc.) may differ.

 Two methods are described: **OfflineIMAP** and **postfix + fetchmail**.
-The two approaches can be summarized roughly as follows:
+They can be summarized roughly as follows:

 * **OfflineIMAP** just downloads your mail to a local folder.
-* The **postfix + fetchmail** solution configures a local mail server.
+* The **postfix + fetchmail** solution configures a full local mail server.

 The former is simpler, the latter is a more advanced - more flexible and more complicated - configuration.